wouterachterberg/dreams-thesis/DATASET_README.md

 ## Reproduce the splits
-Run the Murcko-scaffold split script (seed 3407) against the pinned MassSpecGym revision, or join splits.csv (fold column) onto MassSpecGym by spectrum id.
+Run the Murcko-scaffold split script (seed 3407) against the pinned MassSpecGym revision, or join splits.csv (fold column) onto MassSpecGym by spectrum id (can be found in /dreams-thesis-wa/results/shared).
 Both give identical folds.

 ## Load the checkpoint